imixs/imixs-workflow/src/site/markdown/index.md

 ###Using Imixs-Workflow in a Java EE Project
 Using Imixs-Workflow in a Java EE project is the typical way to extend  your own java project with the functionality of a workflow engine.
 In this kind of usage you develop your own Java EE project.
 Inside your application you integrate the Imixs-Workflow Engine to provide the typical functionality of a Workflow Management System.

-The {{{./deployment/overview.html}Imixs-Workflow deployment section}} describes how to deploy the Imixs-Workflow engine in an enterprise application (EAR) in more detail.
-To integrate Imixs-Worflow in your JEE Application consider the following steps:
+ To integrate Imixs-Worflow Engine in an JEE Application consider the following steps:

   * Add the Imixs-Workflow jar files into your application.
-Read more on the [deployment guide](/jee/deployment/overview.html)
   * Add the Imixs-RestService into your application.
-Read more on [RestService-deployment guide](http://www.imixs.org/xml/deployment_rest_service.html])
   * Deploy your application together with the Imixs-Workflow on you Application Server

+Read the [Deployment Guide](./deployment/deployment_guide.html) about how to deploy the Imixs-Workflow engine into an enterprise application (EAR).

 ###Contribute to the Imixs-Workflow project
 You can also help in developing the Imixs-Workflow project or use the results of the project to  implement new components.
 In this case you extend the implementation with additional features or just add a different behavior.
 So in different of the usage described before, you need more than a running instance of the Workflow  Engine or the Java EE libraries.
-In this kind of usage you should check out the source  code packages from the {{{./source-repository.html}Source Code repository}} and set up a Java EE Project like  the Imixs Java EE Sample Application.
-You can test the different parts of the implementation and extend the existing components.
-The source code include also some JUnit tests which can help you to test different behaviors of the engine in more detail.
+In this kind of usage you should check out the source code packages from [GitHub](https://github.com/imixs/imixs-workflow) and set up a Java EE Project.
+The source code include also some JUnit tests which can help to test different behaviors of the engine.

-See the [Imixs Workflow community site on GitHub](https://github.com/imixs/imixs-workflow) for further details or to ask questions or report bugs.
+See the [Imixs Workflow community site on GitHub](https://github.com/imixs/imixs-workflow) for source code or ask questions in the issue tracker.